 This is one of the easiest and most delicious meals you can prepare in a short time.
-In addition, the cooked chicken breasts store well, and leftovers are just as great.
-You can even make Homemade Chicken Noodle Soup or Chicken Spaghetti Casserole with it.
+You can use leftovers on Homemade Chicken Noodle Soup or Chicken Spaghetti Casserole with it.
 Whatever you decide to use it for, it is guaranteed to make a satisfying and tasty meal.

-Baked Chicken Breasts are easy to customize with your favorite seasonings or toppings.
-They are naturally lean, Keto friendly and high in protein which makes them ideal for any meal.
-Similarly, you can bake them with your favorite veggies, such as asparagus, broccoli or bok-choy, for a more nutritious and healthy meal.
+Juicy Roasted Chicken Breasts are easy to customize with your favorite seasonings or toppings.
+They are naturally lean, Keto-friendly, and high in protein which makes them ideal for any meal.
+Similarly, you can bake them with your favorite veggies, such as roasted asparagus, steamed broccoli, or bok-choy, for a more nutritious and healthy meal.

-- Boneless, skinless chicken breasts – the kind and sizes you use are totally up to you.
+- Poultry – I go with boneless skinless chicken breasts.
+The kind and sizes you use are totally up to you.
 Also, you can use fresh or frozen meat.
 For frozen meat, make sure to thaw before using.

 - Butter or olive oil – both ingredients work well, but butter will give this dish the best flavor, and also some juiciness and richness to it.
 Since chicken breasts are generally lean, butter works great because it gives some tenderness to them.

-- Cooking Thermometer – this is optional but it is a handy tool to have in the kitchen.
+- Meat Thermometer – this is optional but it is a handy tool to have in the kitchen.
 It is the best way to ensure that your meat is not over or under-cooked.
-Also, it is not expensive, so we highly recommend to get one.
+Also, it is not expensive, so we highly recommend getting one.

 How do you brine the chicken breasts?

 We highly recommend this step, as it will result in the most tender and juicy meat.
-Brining chicken is very easy, but the pay-off is amazing.
-This can effectively be done in as little as 15 minutes, although everything over 30 minutes is a plus.
+Brining chicken is very easy, but the payoff is amazing.
+This can effectively be done in as little as 15 to 25 minutes.
+Although everything over 30 minutes is a plus.
 To brine the meat, simply follow the below steps:

 - Take 3-4 chicken breasts and place them in a large bowl.